UCB-Econ-148/sp24/syllabus.md

 ### Lecture

-There will be three lectures a week.
-In lectures, we'll introduce you to new ideas and concepts in data science oriented for economists. **Lecture attendance is a part of your participation grade**; the specifics are explained in the Policies section below.
+There will be two lectures a week.
+In lectures, we'll introduce you to new ideas and concepts in data science oriented for economists.
+Lecture attendance and participation is a part of your participation grade; the specifics are explained in the Policies section below.
 However, lectures will be recorded and posted after class for you to review in the future.
 All lecture resources (slides, code, supplemental readings) will be linked on the course website. **Note:** Lecture recordings will only be accessible to students in the course.

 During each lecture, there will be a point (or more) at which we stop and ask you to answer a short question via [Poll Everywhere](https://pollev.com/).
 We call these questions **Quick Checks**.
 They serve three purposes:
 1. For us to get a gauge of how well the class understands the material we're currently covering